spinnaker/spinnaker.github.io/community/contributing/docs/local-clone.md

    git commit -a -m "<your-commit-subject>" -m "<your-commit-description>"
    ```

-   - `-a`: Commits all changes.
+   - `-a`: Commit all staged changes.
-   - `-m`: Use the given `<msg>` as the commit message.
+   - `-m`: Use the given `<your-commit-subject>` as the commit message.
 If multiple `-m` options are given, their values are concatenated as separate paragraphs.

    Your commit messages must be 50 characters or less.
 Do not use any [GitHub
    Keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in your commit message.
 You can add those to the pull request description later.